-The module is optional, but once a participating hospital decides to sign up for this module, it is mandatory to complete 4 variables on this additional patient form.
-Three extra variables are optional to be completed, among which all variables referring to a date (see this protocol p 20; and data collection templates p 4).
+The module is optional, but once a participating hospital decides to sign up for this module, an HAI form needs to be completed for each patient receiving an antimicrobial on the day of the PPS.
+This additional patient form includes 4 mandatory variables and 3 optional variables.
+All variables referring to a date are also optional to complete (see this protocol p 20; and data collection templates p 4).